-- (1) For the purposes of the definition of notifiable condition in section 3(1) of the Act, the prescribed infectious diseases and the prescribed medical conditions are the infectious diseases and the medical conditions set out in Part 1 and Part 2 of Schedule 3 and Part 1 and Part 2 of Schedule 4. - (2) For the purposes of the definition of notifiable micro-organism in section 3(1) of the Act, the micro-organisms listed in Part 1 of Schedule 5 are prescribed as notifiable micro-organisms.
+- (1) For the purposes of the definition of notifiable condition in section 3(1) of the Act, the prescribed infectious diseases and the prescribed medical conditions are the infectious diseases and the medical conditions set out in Part 1 and Part 2 of Schedule 3, Part 1 and Part 2 of Schedule 4 and Part 1 of Schedule 4A. - (2) For the purposes of the definition of notifiable micro-organism in section 3(1) of the Act, the micro-organisms listed in Part 1 of Schedule 5 are prescribed as notifiable micro-organisms.